DeanLuus22021994/watchtower/dind-python-project/README.md

 2. Environment variables set in the shell
 3. Variables in the `.env` file
 4. Default values in the code (lowest priority)

+**Note**: All configuration and operations must remain strictly within the container to ensure a minimal, slim, and low-footprint setup.